Formulas | Formula library

 Display reason for proposed 0 increase

-This formula is for a text field to display the reason for proposing a 0 salary increase, using the
+This formula is for a text field to display the reason for proposing a 0 salary increase.

 Copy